neerajsurjaye/sprt/README.md

 "# SPRT"
-Simple raytracing engine using nodejs.\
+Simple raytracing engine using nodejs.

+"# To execute app"
+run 'npm run run-frontend'
+then from another terminal
-npm run execute-app to run application
+run 'npm run execute-app'

 Followed - https://raytracing.github.io/books/RayTracingInOneWeekend.html\
 Use ppm viewer to view images if output is ppm\